XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Discussion and Future Work

-\featheader{Extensibility and Generalizability} As mentioned in Section~\ref{sec: cross-chain-bridge-model}, we analyzed various cross-chain protocols following disparate security approaches to guarantee the generalizability of the cross-chain rules and \toolName.
-Specifically, Section~\ref{sec: cross-chain-bridge-model} presents the cross-chain model that serves as the base for this paper, representing the general architecture that cross-chain bridges follow.
-Additionally, the design of the framework is extensible and easy to use.
-A bridge operator must \textbf{(1)} analyze their bridge protocol and incorporate any specific restrictions into the cross-chain model (i.e., adding any missing protocol-specific cross-chain rules), \textbf{(2)} extract transaction receipts to be used in the analysis, \textbf{(3)} create a CCTX Facts Extractor that decodes event data emitted by the bridge, and \textbf{(4)} populate a configuration file (cf. Figure~\ref{fig: cross-chain-rules-validator-pipeline}) with variables relevant to the bridge, including but not limited to RCP connection URLs, blockchains finality times, bridge contract addresses, and tokens whitelisted by the bridge.
-An important feature of the proposed design of \toolName~is that it is agnostic to the state validation logic employed because it only relies on the events emitted by on-chain contracts.
+\featheader{Extensibility of \toolName} The framework is extensible and easy to use.
+To add support for other protocols, users must \textbf{(1)} analyze the protocol and incorporate any specific restrictions into the cross-chain rules (i.e., adding any missing protocol-specific cross-chain rules), \textbf{(2)} extract transaction receipts to be used in the analysis, \textbf{(3)} create an \textit{Event Data Decoder and Extractor} that decodes event data and creates logical relations, and \textbf{(4)} populate a configuration file (cf. Figure~\ref{fig: cross-chain-rules-validator-pipeline}) with RCP connection URLs, bridge contract addresses, and tokens mappings.
+An important feature of the proposed design of \toolName~is that it is agnostic to the state validation logic employed -- \emph{Trusted Third Parties} (Ronin), and \emph{Native State Verification} (Nomad)~\cite{augusto_sok_2024} -- because it only relies on the events emitted by on-chain contracts.